 They moved into their present home into the basement while finishing the house they had already sold.
 He does a good job of using scrounged windows, doors and other building material that he discovers in his job.
 Some of these same kinds of materials are used to renovate the cabin that Bill and three ot

-her army buddies bought in Packwood for
+her army buddies bought in Packwood for a ski lodge.

 June - Marlene gives birth to Brad.
 She becomes almost immediately pregnant again.

 1954 - 23 May - Marlene gives birth to Cheryl (to the rt.).
 The family finally moved into the upstairs just before Xmas of 1954.

 1958, Sept 20 - The "Packwood" cabin was one project that took perhaps even more energy.
 It was the oldest building in Packwood, Washington at the foot of Mt.
 Rainier.
 It had previously been a brothel but was quite rundown and had no plumbing.
 It had to be leveled, given a foundation and roof, divided into rooms, given a gang of showers, as well as, male and female toilets.
 Groups of adults